MV10/mv10.github.io/_posts/2023-09-01-monkey-hi-hat-eyecandy-audio-textures.md

 ### `AudioTextureShadertoy`

 As noted earlier, the Shadertoy data isn't a history texture.
 Instead, row 0 contains WebAudio-style decibel frequency data, and row 1 contains PCM wave data.
-As such, it doesn't help to _directly_ dump the texture to a window.
+As such, it doesn't help to _directly_ dump the texture to a window since you'd only see two faintly-pulsing lines, one on top of the other.
 Instead, this is a real Shadertoy shader that draws both data elements.
-The top is PCM wave data, and the bottom is the frequency data.
+The red line on top is PCM wave data, and the green output at the bottom is the frequency data.

 ![shadertoy](/assets/2023/09-01/shadertoy.jpg)